cealsair/codeone2019/Quarking-an-existing-Java-project/readme.md

 NOTE: the JWT Propagation and REST Client calls will fail because you don't have a service-b up and running at this point.
 If you'd like to have a service-b, follow the instructions found in demo/service-b/readme.md (from step 4 above) to build and run service-b.
 Once service-b is up and running, the JWT Propagation and REST Client calls should work.
-For JWT Propagation to properly work, you will need to copy the file demo/service-b/src/main/resources/META-INF/MP-JWT-SIGNER and rename it to demo/service-b/src/main/resources/META-INF/publicKey.pem.
+If JWT Propagation does not work, you may need to copy the file demo/service-b/src/main/resources/META-INF/MP-JWT-SIGNER and rename it to demo/service-b/src/main/resources/META-INF/publicKey.pem.
 To do this, enter the following command:

 cp -p ../demo/service-b/src/main/resources/META-INF/MP-JWT-SIGNER ../demo/service-b/src/main/resources/META-INF/publicKey.pem